-For many, sunlight is standard in everyday life.
-It is our natural time regulator, the source of energy and the light of our day.
+For many, sunlight is a standard in everyday life.
+It is our natural regulator of time, the source of energy and the light of our day.
 Not so for everyone: there are places on earth that get sunlight for much less than 8-12 hours a day.
 Others for nothing.

 The city of Tromsø, Norway, is located 200 miles north of the Arctic circle and therefore does not even see the sun rise from November to January of each year.
 If you go further south you find another Norwegian city, that of Rjukan, who lives without light and obtains it from giant mirrors.